 Secondly, the stock market should eventually recover.
 Having a loss carry forward into future years can help reduce taxes on capital gains during the stock market recovery.
 Tax brackets may not stay as low as they are now when the federal government turns its attention to paying for all the economic stimulus packages.
 Loss carryforwards could help offset future tax increases.

 Keep in mind that tax-loss harvesting is a strategy that only applies to taxable accounts.
-Tax-deferred retirement accounts like IRAs and 401(k)s grow deferred, so they aren’t subject to capital gains taxes.
+Tax-deferred retirement accounts like IRAs and 401(k)s grow deferred, so they are not subject to capital gains taxes.

 Perform Roth Conversions